Christian-Boettcher/Vendo-Matic-800/README.md

 C1|Cola|1.25|Drink
 ```

-An input file has been provided with your repository: `vendingmachine.csv`.
+An input file has been provided: `vendingmachine.csv`.

  ---
 ### Sales Report